-- 1. Please consider the following if you are thinking of applying for a GENUS NGP Postdoctoral Fellowship: - Is my research relevant to palaeoscience? - Does my application fit within the research themes of GENUS? - Am I affiliated with an academic, research or museum institution partnered with GENUS? - Am I fully compliant with all prior GENUS grants received? - 2.
-An application is automatically rejected if: - The application is missing information.
+- 1. Please consider the following if you are thinking of applying for a GENUS Postdoctoral Fellowship: - Is my research relevant to palaeoscience? - Does my application fit within the research themes of GENUS? - Am I affiliated with an academic, research, or museum institution partnered with GENUS? - Am I fully compliant with all prior GENUS grants received? - 2.
+An application is automatically rejected: - Plagiarism - The application is missing information.
 All sections of the application must be complete. - There are deleted sections from the application. - The application does not adhere to stipulated word limits. - When pictures, tables, diagrams, or figures are added to the application. - There are missing documents that are required. - Documents are not in the requested format (i.e., PDF). - The application and required documentation are sent in separate emails.
-The application and required documents must be sent in one email. - Late applications.
+The application and required documents must be sent in one email. - The application is submitted after the closing date stipulated.